mycal-tucker/causal-probe/README.md

 ### Training probes
 To generate counterfactuals, we need trained probes.
 This isn't the core research here, so if you have trouble, just email mycal@mit.edu.
 But the steps below should get you training probes easily enough.
 1) Run scripts/gen_training_data.py with ``source_dir = 'data/ptb'`` and ``filename='ptb_test``(and dev and train),
    As a heads up, the resulting .hdf5 files are quite big, so make sure you have about 80 GB of disk space.
+   Oh, and set break_on_qmark to False, because we don't want to break things up by question mark when training the probe (but we will later for QA counterfactual embeddings).
 2) Run ``src/scripts/train_probes.py`` with a parameter pointing to the config file ``config/example/parse_dist_ptb.yaml``.
 This trains the probes and takes a few hours to run.
 Trained probes, with performance metrics, are saved to the reporting destination, specified in config.